 #2 Best Forbes Five-Star Spa in Utah: Stein Eriksen Lodge, Park City

-So not only is this the best Forbes five-star spa in Utah, but it is the ONLY one – it really is in a class of its own.
-The Stein Eriksen Lodge features numerous amenities to do no matter the year.
+So not only is this the best Forbes five-star spa in Utah, but it is the ONLY one – it is in a class of its own.
+The Stein Eriksen Lodge has numerous amenities, no matter the year.

 This luxury ski hotel is perfect for the wintertime, where you can enjoy the nearby ski slopes, alpine slides, and an indoor heated pool.
-During the summertime, enjoy the nearby hiking trails, outdoor pool, and fly fishing.
+Enjoy the nearby hiking trails, outdoor pool, and fly fishing during the summertime.

-This hotel also offers luxury packages for those who really want to splurge during their weekend getaway.
+This hotel also offers luxury packages for those who want to splurge during their weekend getaway.
 If you book directly for three or more nights for an extended weekend vacation, you can get a free Delta flight voucher for the out-of-staters.
-For the snow bunnies, you can book 3+ nights and get $400 credit for onsite services, massages, spa services, snowboard and ski rentals, and other amenities.
+You can book 3+ nights for the snow bunnies and get $400 credit for onsite services, massages, spa services, snowboard and ski rentals, and other amenities.

 Lastly, if you book an extended weekend trip for three or more nights, you can receive a $400 credit to test-drive a Lincoln Navigator during your stay to check out the nearby town!

-See Related: Fun & Best Things to do in Hurricane, Utah
+See Related: Things to Do in Hurricane, Utah

 Best Mountain Weekend Getaways